scriptrdotio/quickstart/quickstart/Readme.md

   - Go to account settings and under sub-domain tab, create your sub-domain.
   - Go to settings and under channels tab, create 2 channels "requestChannel", "responseChannel".
 Check the "Allow anonymous publishing" & the "Allow anonymous subscription".
   - Open the quickstart/simulator/phone.html, find wsClientProvider.setToken(....), put inside it your account anonymous token that can be found in your account settings and save.
-  - In order to get a deviceId, open the following URL from your mobile phone: https://<YOUR SUB-DOMAIN>.scriptrapps.io/quickstart/simulator/phone.html.
+  - In order to get a deviceId, open the following URL from your mobile phone: https://<YOUR SUB-DOMAIN>.scriptrapps.io/quickstart/simulator/phone.html. (make sure you allow the web app to your location service)
   - In your Scriptr workspace go to the quickstart/dashboard/index.html, a dashboard editor will open.